emilpriver/geni/README.md

 in the generated `.down.sql` file as this code would revert the creation of the table `Persons`

+### Transactions

+Geni defaults to always run in transactions but if you want to prevent usage of transactions, add `transaction: no` as the first line of the migration file.
+Then Geni won't use transactions for the specific migration.
+This works for both up and down

 ### Running migration

 Running migration can be done using